cosentid1/Water-Level-Sensor/README.md

 # Water-Level-Sensor

-The aim of this device is to help people with hearing or vision impairments know when they have poured the equivalent of half a cup of liquid.
+The aim of this device is to assist individuals with hearing or vision impairments know when they have poured the equivalent of half a cup of liquid.

 ## Table of Contents